-“If there’s oil on the surface of the nail before the polish is applied, it’s much easier for polish to peel – nothing sticks to an oily surface.”
-Instead, wait to apply cuticle oil after the polish and go easy with the lotion.
-“It’s best to use a product like Gelish pH Prep ($4.95, gelish.com) to ensure all surface oil and moisture are eliminated before applying your basecoat. ” It does this by neutralizing the pH level in the nail to better accept the base coat.
+“If there’s oil on the surface of the nail before the polish is applied, it’s much easier for polish to peel—nothing sticks to an oily surface,” Candido says.
+Instead, wait to apply cuticle oil after the polish, and go easy with the lotion.
+“It’s best to use a product like Gelish pH Prep to ensure all surface oil and moisture are eliminated before applying your basecoat.”
+This kind of product works by neutralizing the pH level in the nail to better accept the base coat.
 Basically, it’s like a primer for your nails.

 Using old nail polish.

-There is nothing more depressing than saying goodbye to a favorite nail polish.
-“As polish ages the solvents evaporate causing it to thicken and get stringy.
-This makes applying polish quite difficult.
-Also, old polish doesn’t adhere to the nail as well as fresh polish does.
+There’s nothing more depressing than saying goodbye to a favorite nail polish that’s looking a little worse for the wear.
+“As polish ages, the solvents evaporate, causing it to thicken and get stringy.
+This makes applying polish quite difficult,” Candido explains.
+“Old polish [also] doesn’t adhere to the nail as well as fresh polish does.
 As a rule of thumb, go through your polishes every year and replace anything you didn’t buy in the last 12 months.”

 Avoiding the whole cuticle area.

-If you’re not super diligent with keeping your cuticles in check, your manicure will look messy (if you paint over the cuticle) or grown out (if you leave too much space between the polish and the end of the nail).
-“You only need to leave a hairs-width between the polish and the cuticle,” says Candido.
+If you’re not super diligent about keeping your cuticles in check, your manicure will look messy—if you paint over the cuticle—or grown out—if you leave too much space between the polish and the end of the nail.
+“You only need to leave a hairs’ width between the polish and the cuticle,” says Candido.
 “To get as close as possible without touching the cuticle, plant the brush on the nail plate near the cuticle and apply light pressure to spread the brush out.
 Then, lift slightly and push towards the cuticle, stopping at the cuticle without touching it.
 Then, swipe down the nail turning the brush slightly in your fingers to the left or the right to get along the sidewall (left or right edge of the nail plate).